 I was very wounded.
-Once I dated a narcissist who totally destroyed that what was left of me after a very abusive relationship of that lasted 20 years.
+Once I dated a narcissist who totally destroyed that what was left of me after a very abusive relationship before that, that lasted 20 years.
 You see where I come from.
 I have a habit of choosing men that are bad for me.

-But my contact with Jorge transfers me into a better version of me.
+But my contact with my (now ex)Mexican boyfriend transfers me into a better version of me.
 I discover my old self, buried deep under the ashes of the past.
 And I grow.
 Through text and video chat, he makes me want to rekindle with that undamaged version of myself., and he makes me do that by making me feel good about myself.
-He makes me smile, grows my self-confidence and shows me how unconditionally love can be.
+He makes me smile, grows my self-confidence and shows me how unconditionally love can be. (or so I thought!)

 The fictional figure needs to be banned as soon as possible

-Jorge works, he is one of the lucky ones that did not lose his job over this pandemic.
+He works, he is one of the lucky ones that did not lose his job over this pandemic.
 And we both realized that that was a priority, to keep working But one day he told me that he was being transferred.
 And that we could meet.
-Well, that story you can read here.

 It is my strong belief that when an opportunity to meet happens you should do that before that fictional person in your head becomes alive and your date has lost all his/her chances of passing the reality check.